ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-3.md

 Then, right-click on the Arm64EC.Porting.Vectors file and open the Properties window.
 Change the configuration type to DLL (as you did earlier for the x64 configuration).
 Once you have configured the solution platform, select it from the build target drop-down menu and build the solution.

 The compiled DLL will be available under the ARM64EC subfolder.
-You can then use it in the Main-app in the same way as DLLs built using CMake.
+You can then use it in the **Main-app** in the same way as the DLLs built using CMake.

 To use MSBuild for the second DLL, proceed in the same way.
 For your convenience, you can refer to the full source code in this [git repository](https://github.com/dawidborycki/Arm64EC.Porting.MSBuild/).